 In Colorado’s state legislature, we’ve had to fight too hard to pass commonsense environmental measures for the past several years, due to an anti-conservation majority in the Senate.
-This November we can change the game and elect a conservation majority in both chambers, opening the doors for real action on the issues that matter.
+Through elections, we can change the game and elect a conservation majority in both chambers, opening the doors for real action on the issues that matter.

 Elections matter.
 If you care about protecting our communities and prioritizing conservation, VOTE!

 This is your one-stop shop for all you need to know about voting in Colorado.
 It’s time to get out and vote — and, get your friends to vote too!